MalekItani/WirelessHardware/README.md

 ## How to use
 To use these circuit design files, you will need the circuit design software KiCad.
 Simply import the schematics and PCB layouts into your preferred software and you can begin customizing and optimizing the design to fit your specific needs.

-##
+## Firmware
-The repository containing the firmware is located [https://github.com/antoniog11/OAEbud-software](https://github.com/antoniog11/OAEbud-software/)
+The repository containing the firmware is located here: [https://github.com/antoniog11/OAEbud-software](https://github.com/antoniog11/OAEbud-software/)

 ## License
 This repository is licensed under the MIT License.
 You are free to use and modify the circuit design files in any way you see fit, as long as you include the appropriate attribution and comply with the terms of the license.